liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/03-creating-the-interactor.markdown

-# Creating Entry List Screenlet's Interactor
+# Creating Entry List Screenlet's Interactor [](id=creating-entry-list-screenlets-interactor)

 Recall that Interactors are Screenlet components that make server calls and process the results.
 Also recall that Interactors themselves are made up of several components:

 1. The event class
-2. The listener
+2. The listener interface
 3. The Interactor class

 Since the list Screenlet framework already contains two listeners, you only need